jzbor/marswm/marswm/README.md

 The actions are sadly not documented yet, but you can take a look at [the source code](https://github.com/jzbor/marswm/tree/master/marswm/src/bindings.rs).

 ## Button Bindings
 Button actions can be configured similarly to key bindings in the files `~/.config/marswm/buttonbindings.yaml` and `~/.config/marswm/buttonbindings_ext.yaml` respectively.
-`marswm print-default-buttons` tells you the button bindings installed by default.
+`marswm --print-default-buttons` tells you the button bindings installed by default.

 The `targets` field specifies which window areas should be used for the button event.
 Possible values are `window`, `frame` and `root`.